 Just as you would trust a bank to handle your money, or a post office to manage your mail, you would trust a hospital to provide skillful care while you are recovering from an injury or illness.
 Unfortunately, even though hospital patients are entitled to a high level of care, hospital systems do not always deliver on their promises to patients.
 Regardless of whether a hospital is operated by a private company or a public agency, issues like systemic disorganization, misuse of funds, failure to provide adequate employee training, and failure to maintain safe and sanitary premises can all contribute to poor patient care, ultimately resulting in personal injury or wrongful death.

-If you, your husband or wife, your son or daughter, or another family member developed an infection or suffered an injury while hospitalized at a nonprofit or for-profit hospital anywhere in the Miami metropolitan area, The Law Offices of Prosper Shaked can fight aggressively on your family’s behalf to hold the facility accountable and pursue financial compensation.
+If you, your husband or wife, your son or daughter, or another family member developed an infection or suffered an injury while hospitalized at a nonprofit or for-profit hospital anywhere in the Miami metropolitan area, Prosper Shaked Accident Injury Attorneys PA can fight aggressively on your family’s behalf to hold the facility accountable and pursue financial compensation.
 Depending on the specific facts of your case, it may be possible to recover compensation for medical bills, lost wages, pain and suffering, reduced earning capacity, and other losses caused by your hospital infection or injury.

-For a free legal consultation concerning a hospital negligence claim, contact The Law Offices of Prosper Shaked at (305) 690-0244.
-Prosper Shaked is proud to give a voice to injured patients throughout the Miami metropolitan area.
+For a free legal consultation concerning a hospital negligence claim, contact Prosper Shaked at (305) 694-2676.
+Prosper Shaked is proud to give a voice to injured patients in Miami-Dade County and throughout the rest of Florida.

 Can I Sue a Florida Hospital for Negligence?